dbsystel/gitlab-ci-python-library/README.md

     pipeline.add_sequence(environment_pipeline(env), name=env)
 ```

-Now the stages run in parallel, because just the job names are populated per environment but
+Now the environments run in parallel, because just the job names are populated per environment but
-not the stages anymore.
+not the stage names.

 Output: